heremaps/xyz-documentation/docs/studio/data.md

 ### Pick datasets

-One of benefits of having your dataset in the XYZ Data Hub in the cloud is to use them in more than one map.
+One of benefits of having your dataset in the Data Hub in the cloud is to use them in more than one map.
 You can pick a data from the list of available datasets and them to you map project.